How can I get my results?

 Will there be start waves, and how will these be determined?

-Yes, there will be start waves for all races – Sprint, Olympic and Maxi distances.
+Yes, there will be start waves for all races – Sprint, Olympic and Middle distances.
 These waves will be determined according to various categories such as age groups and gender.
 Start waves will be communicated once entries have closed, prior to race registration.

 May I start in another start wave?